farbod-norouzi/Link-Shortener-/README.md

 # Link-Shortener
-Using this tool, you can shorten your links.
+Using this tool, you can shorten your links

 # Plugins required
 - pip install python